Essential 50+ Python Interview Questions

 In Python, the nonlocal keyword is used within nested functions to indicate that a variable is not local to the inner function, but rather belongs to an enclosing function’s scope.

-This allows you to modify a variable from the outer function within the nested function, while still keeping it distinct from global variables.
+It allows you to modify that variable in the outer function from within the inner function.

 # outside function